Tunneling, the Quillen metric and analytic torsion for high powers of a holomorphic line bundle: Proofs of the main results

-}\end{prop} \begin{proof} As shown in \cite{berm0} (Prop 5.1) the upper bound in the convergence above holds for any sequence $\lambda_{k}=k\mu_{k}$ with $\mu_{k}\rightarrow0.$ As for the lower bound it was was shown to hold as long as $\delta_{k}/\mu_{k}\rightarrow0$ for $\delta_{k}$ a certain non-explicit sequence tending to zero (Prop 5.3).
-This latter sequence appears in Lemma 5.2 in \cite{berm0} and the proof given there actually shows that $\delta_{k}$ can be taken as $\delta_{k}=1/k^{1/2-\delta}$ for any $\delta>0$ (since the radius $R_{k}$ appearing in that proof is equal to $\log k).$ A further refinement of this argument will be considered in Prop \ref{pro:quasi-mode}. \end{proof} The previous asymptotics will allow us to obtain the assumptotics of truncated analytic torsions (and hence of exponentially small eigenvalues).
-Using the next proposition we will then deduce the corresponding asymptotics for the usual analytic torsions. \begin{prop} The following asymptotics holds for any line bundle $L\rightarrow X$ and smooth Hermitian metrics on $L$ and $X:$ if $\lambda_{k}=O(k^{1-\epsilon})$ for a given $\epsilon\in]0,1[.$ \end{prop} \begin{proof} We will adapt to our setting some arguments from \cite{b-vas}, where it was among other things shown that $\log(\det(\Delta_{k}^{(q)})=O(k^{n})\log k$ if the metric on $L$ is positively curved (the point being that the smallest positive eigenvalue of $\Delta_{k}^{(q)}$ is then of the order $k).$ As follows immediately from the definition (se below) the statement of the proposition to be proved is equivalent to To prove the latter asymptotics we first recall some general facts about spectral zeta functions (following chapter V in \cite{so}).
-If $D$ is an Hermitian non-negative operator on a Hilber space then its spectral zeta function is defined by where $\Pi_{D}$ denotes the orthogonal projection on the kernel of $D$ (we assume that $\zeta_{D}(s)$ exists for $s$ a complex number of sufficently negative real part and is then analytically contained to other values for $s$).
-In other words $\zeta_{D}(s)$ is the Mellin transform of the spectral theta function summing over the positive eigenvalues of $D.$ Next we assume that \begin{itemize} \item $\Theta_{D}(t)$ converges for $t>0$ \item For every positive integer $M$ there are real numbers $a_{i}=0$ with $a_{i}=0$ for $i<-n$ such that uniformly when $t\rightarrow0.$ \end{itemize} Under these assumptions one obtains (see formula 11 on p.
-99 in \cite{so})
+}\end{prop} \begin{proof} As shown in \cite{berm0} (Proposition 5.1) the upper bound in the convergence above holds for any sequence $\lambda_{k}=k\mu_{k}$ with $\mu_{k}\rightarrow0.$ As for the lower bound it was was shown to hold as long as $\delta_{k}/\mu_{k}\rightarrow0$ for $\delta_{k}$ a certain non-explicit sequence tending to zero (Proposition 5.3).
+This latter sequence appears in Lemma 5.2 in \cite{berm0} and the proof given there actually shows that $\delta_{k}$ can be taken as $\delta_{k}=1/k^{1/2-\delta}$ for any $\delta>0$ (since the radius $R_{k}$ appearing in that proof is equal to $\log k).$ A further refinement of this argument will be considered in Proposition \ref{pro:quasi-mode}. \end{proof} The previous asymptotics will allow us to obtain the asymptotics of truncated analytic torsions (and hence of exponentially small eigenvalues).
+Using the next proposition we will then deduce the corresponding asymptotics for the usual analytic torsions. \begin{prop} The following asymptotics hold for any line bundle $L\rightarrow X$ and smooth Hermitian metrics on $L$ and $X:$